software-mansion/react-native-screens/README.md

 #### `hidden`

-When set to true the header will be hidden while the parent Screen is on the top of the stack.
-The default value is false.
+When set to `true` the header will be hidden while the parent `Screen` is on the top of the stack.
+The default value is `false`.

 #### `color`

 Controls the color of items rendered on the header.
 This includes back icon, back text (iOS only) and title text.
-If you want the title to have different color use titleColor property.
+If you want the title to have different color, use `titleColor` property.

 #### `hideBackButton`

-If set to true the back button will not be rendered as a part of navigation header.
+If set to `true` the back button will not be rendered as a part of navigation header.

 #### `hideShadow`

 Boolean that allows for disabling drop shadow under navigation header.
-The default value is true.
+The default value is `true`.

 #### `largeTitle` (iOS only)

-When set to true it makes the title display using the large title effect.
+When set to `true`, it makes the title display using the large title effect.

 #### `titleColor`